Collins Radio Company

 inductor-trimmer to be able to reduce the end-point error to <1kc.

 To take on a poor condition 51J receiver, you should be experienced in complete disassembly and reassembly of advanced vintage communications equipment.
 You should have professional soldering equipment, be experienced and possess a good soldering technique and only use real SnPb solder.
-If you're going to work on the R-388s you should be experienced in reworking military equipment that has been MFP coated.
-Necessary for working on almost any Collins equipment, you'll absolutely need the Xcelite 99PS-60 Bristol Multiple Spline Screwdriver 11 piece set (this set includes the extension piece.)
-This set is expensive at around $85 but absolutely necessary to access many of the Bristol set screws deep inside the receiver can't be reached unless you have the extension piece to use with the already "long" spline drivers.
+If you're going to work on the R-388s you should be experienced in reworking military equipment that has been MFP-coated.
+An absolute necessary for working on almost any Collins equipment is the Xcelite 99PS-60 Bristol Multiple Spline Screwdriver 11 piece set (this set includes the extension piece.)
+This set is expensive at around $85 but it's a "must have" to access many of the Bristol set screws deep inside the receiver can't be reached unless you have 99PS-60 set.
 Your test equipment should be laboratory-type although your skill at RF/IF alignment will determine the ultimate quality of the receiver's performance.
 The 51J Series is within the capabilities of restorers who have good mechanical ability and a solid electronics background with considerable experience working on vintage sophisticated communications receivers.
 Don't be in a hurry and always be thorough.

 |Some Thoughts on Rebuilding